getify/You-Dont-Know-JS/async & performance/ch3.md

 ## Promise API Recap

-Let's quickly review the ES6 `Promise` API that we've already seen unfold in bits and pieces throughout this chapter.
+Let's review the ES6 `Promise` API that we've already seen unfold in bits and pieces throughout this chapter.

 ### `new Promise(..)` Constructor